 How was it developed and by whom?

-Alexis Wiggins, a high-school English teacher and consultant, developed it based on her work in a Harkness school.
+Alexis Wiggins, a current high-school English teacher, writer, and consultant, developed it based on her work in a Harkness school.
 Spider Web Discussion is more than Harkness method or Socratic seminar, though.
 Through specific processes Alexis has devised, such as modeling, coding, group grading, and feedback sessions, Spider Web Discussion trains students to work together collaboratively in their problem-solving and to self-assess that process.
 The result is deep, high-level inquiry led and assessed by the students themselves, whether they are in second grade or high-school Geometry.
-In short, Spider Web Discussion aims to create authentic collaborators, communicators, and self-evaluators out of all students, and it requires nothing more than a pen, a piece of paper, and some patience.
+Spider Web Discussion aims to create authentic collaborators, communicators, and self-evaluators out of all students, and it requires nothing more than a pen, a piece of paper, and some patience.

 Where can I read more about Spider Web Discussion?

-Check out Alexis’s book, The Best Class You Never Taught, loaded with tips, research and detailed explanations of how to begin Spider Web Discussion.
+Check out Alexis’s best-selling book, The Best Class You Never Taught, loaded with tips, research and detailed explanations of how to begin Spider Web Discussion.
 You might also want to check out ASCD's free study guide, which is an excellent companion or resource for a book study.